Add To Favorites

-Read the Wizard of Oz by L. Frank Baum.
-Review chapters 10 and 11 with a small group of classmates.
-Using Crayola Colored Pencils, make a list of words and phrases that describe the Emerald City.
-List both Baum's adjectives and some of your own.
+Have students read the Wizard of Oz by L. Frank Baum.
+In small groups, students review chapters 10 and 11.
+Using Crayola Colored Pencils, students make a list of words and phrases that describe the Emerald City using both Baum's adjectives and some of their own.

-Decide what buildings and characters will be shown in your 3-D city.
-Choose a scale for your city.
-Sketch a plan for your city according to this scale.
+Students decide what buildings and characters will be shown in their 3-D city.
+Choose a scale for the city.
+Students sketch a plan for their city according to this scale.

 Using Crayola Markers, transfer your street plan onto a large sheet of cardboard.
 Decorate the cardboard with markers to make it look like the pavement described in the book.

-To make buildings in your Emerald City, use Crayola Scissors to cut green recycled foam produce trays.
+To make buildings in the Emerald City, students use Crayola Scissors to cut green recycled foam produce trays.
 Make several different shapes and sizes---all to scale.
 Use Crayola School Glue to glue the sides and tops of the buildings together.
 Dry.

 With Crayola Glitter Glue, gift-wrap scraps, and tissue paper, decorate your buildings.
 Dry overnight.